 Surgical treatment usually involves draining the boil.
 Your doctor will make a small incision in the face of the boil.
-They’ll use an absorbent material such as gauze to soak up pus inside the boil.
+They will use an absorbent material, such as gauze, to soak up pus inside the boil.

 - worsens quickly

-- hasn’t improved in two or more weeks
+- hasn’t improved in 2 or more weeks

 - is bigger than 2 inches across